Red worms in fish tank are a great way to help improve the health of your fish tank.

 What are the benefits of using red worms?

-improving water quality by eating fish food and other debris off of the bottom of your aquarium.
+The main benefit is that they act as a biological filter in your tank, improving water quality by eating fish food and other debris off of the bottom of your aquarium.

-The benefits are that red worms, both earthworms, and composting worms help optimize the soil by rooting through it.
+The benefits are that red worms, both earthworms and composting worms help optimize the soil by rooting through it.

 By burying organic materials in their tunnels, they make nutrients more available for plants.